oceanprotocol-archive/OEPs/14/README.md

 ![stack view](images/arch-assets-stack.png)

-Main interactions involving PUBLISHERs, PROVIDERs and Ocean nodes are using the Keeper nodes as source of truth.
+Main interactions involving PUBLISHERS, PROVIDERS and Ocean nodes are using the Keeper nodes as source of truth.
 In the below image you can see an example of interaction:

 ![high level interactions](images/arch-assets-interactions2.png)